 His Great Society is a purely abstract concept denoting the totality of human transactions and the web of interrelationships.
 It is not a concrete community bounded in space and time.
 Men live in the means-connected order of the Great Society, but they also live in ends-connected communities that give purpose to their lives.
 These communities are bound together by specific emotional ties: friendship (philia) in the polis, dynastic loyalty in the empire, nationalism in the nation-state.

 In what parts of life do we treat people as means to facilitate my desires, and in what parts of life do we treat people as ends in themselves?
-The market is predicated upon a system that leads us to treat others as ends in ourselves despite our intentions.
+The market is predicated upon a system that leads us to treat others as means for ourselves despite our intentions.
 But there are areas of life where we must actually intend to treat them as ends in themselves.
 Again, where is the dividing line?

 Here Flanagan registers his disagreement with Hayek, who dismisses these “ends-connected communities” as “tribalistic,” as a retreat into barbarism, animalism, a regression in history.
 But Flanagan counters with the basic observation that: